How Does an LLM Predict the Next Token? The Core Idea Beginners Should Learn First

 top-p

-Why this idea matters
+Why does this idea matter in practice?

 Common misunderstandings

-3. Wrong answers only happen because the training data lacked the fact
+3. Wrong answers happen only because the training data lacked the fact

 Not always.
 Probability-based generation can still produce plausible but incorrect token sequences.